Great East Road: Branches

-In addition to its east-west Lusaka-Malawi axis, the Great East Road links north to Lundazi (using the M12 Road from Chipata), north-west to the South Luangwa National Park (using the D104 Road from Chipata), south-east to Mozambique (using the T6 Road from Katete), and, in Lusaka Province, south to the Lower Zambezi National Park and the town of Luangwa at the Luangwa-Zambezi river confluence (using the D145 from the Luangwa Bridge).
+In addition to its east-west Lusaka-Malawi axis, the Great East Road links north to Lundazi (using the M12 road from Chipata), north-west to the South Luangwa National Park (using the D104 road from Chipata), south-east to Mozambique (using the T6 road from Katete), and, in Lusaka Province, south to the Lower Zambezi National Park and the town of Luangwa at the Luangwa-Zambezi river confluence (using the D145 road from the Luangwa Bridge).
 In the 1960s the Great East road was paved, opening up the Luangwa Valley (and to some extent, Lake Malawi) to tourism.
 At times the surface has deteriorated considerably.
 The section between Katete and the Luangwa Bridge was repaired and reconstructed around 2002/3.

 Strategic significance

 As well as being strategically vulnerable as described above, the Great East Road is within a few kilometres of Mozambique and a few tens of kilometres of Zimbabwe, where there were wars of independence in the 1960s and 1970s.
-As a result of Zambia's political support for the anti-apartheid and independence sides in these conflicts, armed incursions cut the road at the Luangwa Bridge — see that topic for further details.
+As a result of Zambia's political support for the anti-apartheid and independence sides in these conflicts, armed incursions cut the road at the Luangwa Bridge, with it being rebuilt and reopened in 1968.
+As of 2022, there are plans to rehabilitate the bridge.

 T6 Road

-The T6 Road is the road that links Zambia with Northern Mozambique.
-At the town of Katete, 80 Kilometres west of Chipata, 490 Kilometres east of Lusaka, at a junction with the T4 Great East Road, begins the road going south-east towards the border with Mozambique.
-The T6 Road is 55 km in length from Katete, passing through Chilembwe and Mlolo (through the western side of Chadiza District), to the Chimefusa Border with Mozambique.
+The T6 road is the road that links Zambia with Northern Mozambique.
+At the town of Katete, 80 kilometres west of Chipata, 490 kilometres east of Lusaka, at a junction with the T4 (Great East Road), begins the road going south-east towards the border with Mozambique.
+The T6 road is 55 km in length from Katete, passing through Chilembwe and Mlolo (through the western side of Chadiza District), to the Chanida Border with Mozambique.
 The long road ahead through Mozambique (the N9 route) provides access to the city of Tete.
+The border on the Mozambique side is named Cassacatiza.